Fresno State hosts Wenzel and Wyoming - WTOP News

 Fresno, California; Saturday, 7 p.m.
 EST

-BOTTOM LINE: Wyoming takes on Fresno State after Brendan Wenzel scored 20 points in Wyoming’s 74-63 win against the Air Force Falcons.
+BOTTOM LINE: Wyoming visits Fresno State after Brendan Wenzel scored 20 points in Wyoming’s 74-63 victory against the Air Force Falcons.

-The Bulldogs are 7-8 in home games.
-Fresno State is ninth in the MWC with 21.6 defensive rebounds per game led by Enoch Boakye averaging 5.8.
+The Bulldogs have gone 7-8 in home games.
+Fresno State is 5-19 against opponents with a winning record.

 Fresno State’s average of 7.0 made 3-pointers per game is 1.4 fewer made shots on average than the 8.4 per game Wyoming gives up.
-Wyoming averages 72.4 points per game, 0.7 fewer than the 73.1 Fresno State gives up to opponents.
+Wyoming averages 72.4 points per game, 0.7 fewer than the 73.1 Fresno State gives up.

-TOP PERFORMERS: Isaiah Hill is scoring 12.3 points per game and averaging 3.2 rebounds for the Bulldogs.
-Xavier Dusell is averaging 3.3 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Isaiah Hill is averaging 12.3 points and six assists for the Bulldogs.
+Xavier Dusell is averaging 16.1 points over the last 10 games.

 Sam Griffin is scoring 17.0 points per game with 3.8 rebounds and 3.3 assists for the Cowboys.
 Wenzel is averaging 16.5 points over the last 10 games.